 Make Sure You Will Have a Reliable Water Source

 When you move off-grid, it typically means you are not hooked up to a cities water system, in addition to being off of the electrical grid.
-So it is very important that you make sure the location where you want to buy has some source of water.
-Whether that’s an existing well or rain catchment system, or a nearby source for you to haul water from or get it delivered.
+So it is very important that you make sure the location where you want to buy has some source of water or you have a plan for getting water.
+Whether that’s an existing well, rain catchment system, or a nearby source for you to haul water from or get it delivered.

 If there is not an existing system, you can obviously install your own rain catchment system or well, but you’ll need to know how far down the water table is and how much rain/snow your area gets annually.